World Coffee Day: History, Fun Facts & Celebrations

 Also as a consumer, be aware if the coffee you are buying is fair-trade.

-Fairtrade protects the farmers’ rights.
+Save Fairtrade protects the farmers’ rights.

 7. How You Can Celebrate World Coffee Day